modir/laminas-book/docs/forms.md

 the first one is the name of the attribute to set, and the second one is the value of the attribute.

-You also can set the form's "action" attribute (line 19) with the `setAttribute()` method, analogous to the way you did with the "method" attribute.
-Actually, as you will see later, setting the form's "action" attribute is optional.

 !!! note
     Setting the "action" attribute for the form is optional, because empty form action forces the browser to submit form data to the URL of the